HL7/US-Core-STU3/pages/_includes/security.md

 -   Systems SHALL conform to [FHIR Communications] requirements.
 -   For Authentication and Authorization, Systems SHALL use the [Smart On FHIR ![]] OAuth2 profiles.
 NOTE: The Smart On FHIR specifications include the required OAuth2 scopes for enabling security decisions.
 -   Systems SHOULD implement requirements from [FHIR Security Labels] to provide information on the type and sensitivity of data.
 -   Systems SHALL implement consent requirements per their state, local, and institutional policies.
 The Business Associate Agreements SHOULD document systems mutual consent requirements.
-US-Core actors SHALL ensure that any necessary consent records exist and are reviewed prior to each exchange of patient-identifiable healthcare information.
+US-Core actors SHALL ensure that any necessary consent records such DAF actors SHALL ensure that any necessary FHIR Consent records exist DAF actors SHALL ensure that FHIR [Consent] or other consent records exist and are reviewed prior to each exchange of patient-identifiable healthcare information.
 This verification should be logged in the same manner as other transactions, as discussed above under [General Security Considerations].
 -   Systems SHOULD makes the right Provenance statements using the [FHIR Provenance] resource and associated requirements.
 -   Systems MAY implement the [FHIR Digital Signatures] and provide feedback on it’s appropriateness for US-Core transactions.
 -   Systems MAY protect the confidentiality of data at rest via encryption and associated access controls.
 The policies and methods used are outside the scope of this specification.